-Pupils with further their knowledge in composition through 'Mixcraft 8' which is a sequencing program used on PCs.
-The girls are currently using this software throughout KS3.
+Pupils will further their knowledge in composition through 'Soundtrap', which is a sequencing program used on PCs.
+The pupils are currently using this software throughout KS3 and have accounts to access this on any devices.

 Focus on Sound is an exciting music education digital encyclopaedia for Windows, Apple Mac, tablets and smartphones.
 It develops pupils' listening and composing skills as well as enhancing their general musical knowledge and can be used at home or in School.
 This is also a tool to set and mark homework and revision which they are currently using in KS3 and will have a good understanding of before GCSE.